imagej/imagej.github.io/pages/Update_Sites.md

 Out of the box, ImageJ has only the core *ImageJ* update site enabled.
-To enable additional features, choose {% include bc content='Help|Update...' %}, then click the "Manage update sites" button.
+To enable additional features, choose {% include bc content='Help|Update...'%}, then click the "Manage update sites" button.

 For further details, see [How to follow a 3rd party update site](How_to_follow_a_3rd_party_update_site "wikilink").